RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 - New INFO fields

-- Triggers and Functions preview
+- Triggers and functions preview

 The following table shows the MD5 checksums for the available packages: